JBlitzar/hairtag/JOURNAL.md

 Anyways, I got real reports!!
 So ts actually works.
 I was so happy when I saw those jsons in stdout.

+Let me expand on the journey a bit:
+I spent way too long on macless-haystack, but got stuck on 2fa codes.
+Even the fix from the pull request that was never merged (https://github.com/dchristl/macless-haystack/pull/226) didn't work.
+It claims to ask for them but the codes never come to your phone.

+Findmy.py's auth works but you can't use it with macless haystack because you can't reuse auths between anisette clients.

+I also had silly cors issues, which I should have ditched earlier.

+Eventually gave up on the fancy frontend and just used biemster/FindMy directly.
+And it worked decently, still had to do the workaround for the 2fa codes like I described (sign in somewhere else, request a 2fa code, say can't access my device and need sms code, it intercepts that.)